anaganisk/fxfloorboard-code/packager/readme.txt

 ****my wish list**** (things i would like to know, *help needed*):

-		1.)  ***check realtime edit parameters are to the correct addresses (the knobs do what they should) and correct data range (is the editor tweaking the right GT-10 item).>>> Thanks Pete !!!
+  1.)  ***Suggestions on features or improvements are welcome.

-		3.)  ***check GT-8 patch convertion matches GT-10 equivilent values.
+  2.)  ***check GT-8 patch convertion matches GT-10 equivilent values.
-			if anyone has some info on better conversion ideas (i.e. matching preamps correctly)
+	if anyone has some preferences on better conversion ideas (i.e. matching preamps differently)

 **IMPORTAINT !! ** If you find any errors or issues, most likely i don't know about them
-		(i don't have a GT-10 or GT-8 for testing), and i am relying on you to let me know.
+		(i don't have a GT-8 for patch conversion testing), and i am relying on you to let me know.

                 >>>>>>>>>Quite often no-one bothers to let me know<<<<<<<